mk-fg/name-based-routing-policy-controller/README.rst

   - ``pick`` - reroute individual addrs that appear to be blocked, instead of per-host/AF policy.
   - ``noroute`` - always return same "ok" for routing policy purposes.

-  XXX: selecting these are not implemented yet, script uses hardcoded ``af-any`` logic.

   ``dns-flags`` part is a combination of any number of one-char DNS-filtering flags from the following list: